-Many, especially in this space, know me as an author, but I have always been an avid reader—reading somewhere between 50-100 books a year.
-Friends often ask me for my “best picks” for what to read next.
+You may know me as an author, but I also love to read!
+Each year, I read between 50 and 100 books.
+My friends often ask me to share about my favorites so I’ve put together this list.
 So if you’re looking for books to put on your Christmas wish list, or books to buy for your reader loved one, you’ll definitely want to check these out.

 Best New Book for Planning for Christmas

 “The Christmas Project Planner: Super Simple Steps to Organize the Holidays” by Kathi Lipp

 Ready or not, Christmas is coming.
 Who wants to approach the holidays with stress and chaos?
 None of us, right?
 Author Kathi Lipp, (and author of Clutter Free) has written a new book to help us organize the holidays so that we can enjoy them with a minimum of stress.

 Best New Book for Keeping Calm in the Midst of Chaos

 “Unruffled: Thriving in Chaos” by Edie Melson and Rhonda Rhea

 Life is busy, our to-do lists are longer than our day, and our stress is at an alarming high.
 We’re told to slow down, decrease our stress, and let go of the pressure.
 But authors Edie Melson and Rhonda Rhea suggest that sometimes the answer is not to escape the chaos but to step into it and learn to live unruffled.

 Best New Book for Overcoming Grumbling, Complaining and Negativity

 “The Grumble-Free Year: Twelve Months, Eleven Family Members, and One Impossible Goal” by Tricia Goyer